Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 What is the Cultural Exchange Exhibition?

-For more detailed information, please refer to our Cultural Exchange Exhibition page.
+* For more information, please refer to our page on the Cultural Exchange Exhibition.

 Are there days when I can visit the Cultural Exchange Exhibition for free?

-Please refer to the following table, as well as our yearly schedule for more details on our free admission days.
+Please refer to the following table, as well as our yearly schedule (in Japanese) for more information on our free admission days.

 Eligible Visitors